ttauruss/AIND-Isolation/heuristic_analysis.md

 The first heuristic I tried is just an optimization on the improved heuristic.
 I noticed the redundant call to `get_legal_move` function which can be done only once in the heuristic function to speed up the search and increase the depth.
 The results show no improvement.

 The second try was to do the opposite of what the improved heuristic does - in the beginning of the game prefer boards with minimum number of moves for your agent.
-The idea is to cover the board more evenly by choosing the moves closer to the side of the board.
+The idea is to cover the board on the outside in the beginning of the game and to move to the center in the end when iterative deepening is able to go all the way to the terminal nodes.
 ```
 if game.move_count < (game.width * game length) / 3:
   return (opp_moves - my_moves)